 1996: the construction of Qigong Town was broken ground in Shunyi, Beijing.

-2001: Huaxia Zhineng Qigong Healing and Training Center was closed in order to comply with the new qigong regulations of China government.
+2001: Huaxia Healing and Training Center was closed in order to comply with the regulations of China government.

-Dr. Pang was retired in 2002.
-Since then, he lived in seclusion and spent most of his day in studying and book writing.
-All his new books written during that decade were published one by one from 2012.
+Master Pang Lao Shi retired in 2002.
+Since then, he lived in seclusion and spent most of his day studying and book writing.
+All his new books written during that decade were published one by one since 2012.